abhay7321/Chess-Game-with-Engine-in-C/README.md

 Chess developed in C.

-Includes single player and two player modes Representation of board is done using integer two dimensional array.
+Includes single player and two player modes.

-Contains all functions for validating moves and detecting checks/checkmate.
+Contains all functions for validating moves and generating moves.

+Contains all functions to store all possible moves of a piece.

+Functions to detect Check, Checkmate and Stalemate.

-The algorithm is based on Minimax and alpha-beta pruning.
+The Chess Engine works on an algorithm that is based on Minimax algorithm and alpha-beta pruning.

 The algorithm works fairly fast upto depth 4, but takes more than 1.5 minutes for depth 6.
 Odd depths are unreliable, as do not end with opponent's move.